Register to get access to free programming courses with interactive exercises

 <div>Want to get an item?
 Use the<button>Order</button>button and leave your contact details</div>

-Note the spaces around the <button> tag, or rather the lack of them; Pug removes all spaces between elements.
+Note the whitespace around the <button> tag, or lack thereof.
+Pug removes all whitespace between elements.
 This example has text and a button.
-Since these are two elements, the interpreter removes spaces between them, as they have no actual meaning.
-This is fine for removing extra characters between tags, but causes problems when you're adding an item inside the text.
+Since these are two elements, the interpreter removes the whitespace between them because it has no real meaning.
+It helps to remove extra characters between tags but causes problems when you add an element inside the text.

 There are several options for solving this problem: